KaterinaUK/Cypress-Automation-PrimaryBid-JavaScript/README.md

 4. Select testsuite.spec.js

 # UI UX Observations
-About Us Page - upon loading the page, the image of the two mobile phones, loads initally in a low quality image.
+About Us Page - upon loading the page, the image of the two mobile phones, loads initally in a low quality image. <br>
-News Page - content is quite bulky, involves the user scrolling down the page allot.
+News Page - content is quite bulky, involves the user scrolling down the page allot.<br>
-FAQ Page - first question of each section is open and not collapsed like the others.
+FAQ Page - first question of each section is open and not collapsed like the others.<br>
-FAQ Page - navigation menu that appears at the top of other pages, is not present on the FAQ page.
+FAQ Page - navigation menu that appears at the top of other pages, is not present on the FAQ page.<br>
-Sign Up - validation errors could display dynamically and not only upon submission.
+Sign Up - validation errors could display dynamically and not only upon submission.<br>
 Sign Up - enter user details page, name, dob etc. The text box overlays the labels.
 On the other email/password sign up page, the label is within the box.
-Inconsistent design.
+Inconsistent design.<br>
-Sign Up - terms and policies link is missing.
+Sign Up - terms and policies link is missing.<br>
-Sign Up - text for 'Sign up' inconsistent 'Sign Up'
+Sign Up - text for 'Sign up' inconsistent 'Sign Up'<br>